-This roasted garlic recipe is easy, healthy and tastes amazing smeared on toasted bread, spread on a sandwich, added to vegan gravy, put into soups, like Roasted Garlic Tomato Soup, and more.
+This roasted garlic recipe is easy, healthy and tastes amazing smeared on toasted bread, spread on a sandwich, added to vegan gravy, put into soups, like Roasted Garlic Tomato Soup, added to bean salad and more.
 If you love garlic and haven’t been roasting it, you’ve been missing out!

 How do you make roasted garlic?
 Well, very easily.
 You don’t need much to pull it off–a bulb of garlic, olive oil and some aluminum foil.
 That’s it!